 SIMPLIFYING THE PROCESS

-The type of permit will change from temporary (B) to continuous (A).
+The type of permit will change from temporary (B) to continuous (A) with the students studying in higher education degree studies in Finland.
 This makes it easier for students to get a permanent residence permit eventually.
 Moreover, the new law also shares that the student’s family members can receive a continuous permit.
+Students studying in vocational education (secondary education) or non-degree program will receive temporary (B) permit.

-Students are still required to prove that they can fund their stay in Finland while they study.
+Students are still required to prove they can fund their stay in Finland while studying.
 However, this only applies during the first year.
 Usually, the required amount is 560 euros per month or 6,720 euros per year.

 A QUICKER WAY TO PERMANENT RESIDENCY